ArghyaChatterjee/semantic_inference/README.md

 ## Getting started
 ### Requirements
-This package has been tested on ubuntu 22.04 with ros humble, cuda-12.1 and tensrort-8.6.1.
+This package has been tested on ubuntu 20.04 with ros noetic, cuda-12.1 and tensrort-8.6.1.

 ### Making a workspace
 First, make sure rosdep is setup: